-The SRA regulate the professional conduct of over 125,000 Solicitors in the UK, across over 11,000 law firms.
+The SRA regulates the professional conduct of over 125,000 Solicitors in the UK, across over 11,000 law firms.
 To become fully SRA regulated, a Solicitor must have completed two distinct phases:

 Stage 1) the academic stage - This is achieved by gaining a university degree in law (LLB) or a Graduate Diploma in Law (GDL).
 The former takes between three and four years; the latter takes one year (those using this route must already have a degree).

-Once authorised and regulated by the SRA, lawyers are required to follow a strict set of regulations and standards.
+Once authorized and regulated by the SRA, lawyers are required to follow a strict set of regulations and standards.
 These include the following: